 “Miss Garland makes ‘Presenting Lily Mars’ agreeable entertainment with her singing.” – Uncredited 1943 review

-June 18, 1926: Here is one of the earliest known ad promoting Judy, live on stage.
+June 18, 1926: Here is one of the earliest known ads promoting Judy Garland, live on stage.
 She and her family were on a “working vacation” across the country from Minnesota to Los Angeles.
-This ad appeared in the Whitefish, Montana newspaper.
+This ad appeared in the Whitefish, Montana local newspaper.

-The entire family performed, with mom, Ethel, and dad, Frank, performing their “Jack and Virginia Lee” act that they had previously toured with prior to settling down to raise a family in Grand Rapids.
+The entire family performed, with mom, Ethel, and dad, Frank, performing their “Jack and Virginia Lee” act that they had previously toured with prior to settling down to raise a family in Grand Rapids, Minnesota.
 The family performed in Whitefish on June 18 & 19, 1926.

 Note how, even at this young age, Judy is singled out, as “Baby Frances”, and is noted as a “Charleston Stepper.”
-The “Charleston” was a style of dance that was the rage in the 1920s.
+The “Charleston” was the biggest dance craze of the 1920s.